goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 If you wish to **hide** item quantity, simple replace `display: block !important` with `display: none !important` in the snippets above.

-## How does the Wishlist impact SEO?

-Adding a Wishlist integration comes out of the box with improvements to your site's SEO (Search Engine Optimization).

-These improvements are focused on allowing your users to search for sub-pages of a Wishlist Integration.
-This search specificity will increase the breadth of search terms that will find content on your site.
-It also increases the chances that your site is the most relevant to the user's search terms.

-Our improvements also increase the number of pages detected by search engine crawlers on your site, which will improve your page's SEO optimization overall.
-Having a high number of internal pages increases the relevance of your pages to a wider variety of search terms.
-It will also indicate your page is "higher value" to search engine crawlers, making it much more likely to appear in search engine results.

-We are also making use of Rich Results, which causes your detail pages to be placed in a "featured area" at the top of the search results.
-This even further increases the visibility of your page on search engine results.

-Please note, it can sometimes take many weeks for SEO changes to be reflected in search engine results.

-We are working hard to consistently enhance the SEO optimization provided by the Website Wishlist Integration.
-Please reach out to our marketing team if you'd like to be a part of our SEO optimization pilot program.